SkygearIO/skygear-doc/content/cloud-db/queries/js.md

 // records owned by following users but not friend users
 ```

-See [Social](/js/guide/relation) section for more about relations.
+See [Social Relations][doc-social-relation] section for more information.

 ### Geolocation condition

-Please visit [Geo-location](/js/guide/geolocation) section for more.
+Please visit [Data Types: Location][doc-data-type-location] section for more.

 <a name="pagination-ordering"></a>
 ## Pagination and Ordering